Quantum Simulation Architecture for Lattice Bosons in Arbitrary, Tunable External Gauge Fields: Many-body States and the Lowest Landau Level

 Here, the hopping matrix elements are restricted to nearest and next nearest neighbors with relative magnitudes chosen as in \cite{kapitmueller}, $\delta U_{i}$ and $\delta \phi_{ij}$ are dimensionless parameters which are Gaussian distributed about 0, $J_{NN}$ is the average nearest neighbor hopping energy, and $F_{ij}$ is a dimensionless parameter which is Gaussian distributed about 1.
-We diagonalized (\ref{deltaH}) for 25 random distributions of noise for each data point, and from the spectrum we extracted the lowest Landau level broadening $\Delta$, which is the ratio of the energy splitting between the lowest and highest LLL states to the splitting between the highest LLL state and the bottom of the first excited band.
-We then fit $\Delta \of{\sigma_{U/J/\Psi}}$ as a function of the standard deviation of each noise source with the other two sources set to zero; this relationship was linear in each case for small fluctuations.
+I diagonalized (\ref{deltaH}) for 25 random distributions of noise for each data point (in steps of 0.02 for each $\sigma$), and from the spectrum I extracted the lowest Landau level broadening $\Delta$, which is the ratio of the energy splitting between the lowest and highest LLL states to the splitting between the highest LLL state and the bottom of the first excited band.
+I then fit $\Delta \of{\sigma_{U/J/\Psi}}$ as a function of the standard deviation of each noise source with the other two sources set to zero; this relationship was linear in each case for small fluctuations.
 The results of our simulations are shown in table~\ref{LLLtable}; note that $\Delta_0$ is nonzero even without defects, as a consequence of truncating the Hamiltonian in \cite{kapitmueller} to nearest and next nearest neighbor hopping.

 It is important to note that this calculation only captures distortions to the single particle spectrum and that the many-body response to noise of this type is a subtle problem beyond the scope of this work.
-However, we qualitatively expect that the topological states should be disrupted when the normalized Landau level splitting $\Delta$ approaches the dimensionless quasiparticle excitation gap $\Delta_{qp}/J_{NN}$.
+However, one should qualitatively expect that the topological states should be disrupted when the normalized Landau level splitting $\Delta$ approaches the dimensionless quasiparticle excitation gap $\Delta_{qp}/J_{NN}$.
 In numerical studies of this system in the clean limit with hard-core 2-body repulsion (largely unpublished), $\Delta_{qp}/J_{NN}$ typically ranged between $0.2$ and $1$ for correlated states at different flux and particle densities, and tended to be larger at smaller filling fractions.
-This suggests that many-body quantum Hall states should exist in our system when noise is sufficiently well-controlled.
+This suggests that many-body quantum Hall states should exist in my system when noise is sufficiently well-controlled.